mrseanryan/image-classifier-ts/README.md

 ## dependencies

--   Node 8.11.3 or higher
+-   Node 10.18.0 or higher
+-   Yarn

-### dependendcies for Windows
+### dependencies for Windows

 We use `sharp` to resize images during processing. `sharp` requires **[node-gyp](https://github.com/nodejs/node-gyp)** to build, so you will need to